tjknoth/cse130-web/lectures/08-monads.md

 ### A Class for Mapping

-Not quite!
 Not all datatypes support mapping over, only *some* of them do.

 So let's make a typeclass for it!